Loudspeaker & Rack Decoupling/Isolation

 *(Price is slightly higher for 5/16", M8 and larger threads.)

-Isolation Bases: Use under cones, spikes, or other rigid feet on bare floor or platform.
+Isolation Bases: Use under cones, spikes, or other rigid feet on bare floor, shelf or platform.

 What it is:

-dBNeutralizer(tm) is a proprietary composite of platinum-cured silicones with barium sulfate and silica fillers.
+dBNeutralizer(tm) is a unique composite of platinum-cured silicones with barium sulfate and silica fillers.

-Big Fat Dot blocks transfer of mechanical sound energy by the following amounts (in compliance with ASTM E 90 Test Standards):
+Big Fat Dot blocks the mechanical transfer of acoustic-generated vibration by the following amounts (in compliance with ASTM E 90 Test Standards):